parkmawani/julmajustus/README.md

 ---

-## simple_scratchpad — A Minimalist Scratchpad Utility for dwl.
+## simple_scratchpad — A Minimalist Scratchpad Utility for dwl

 simple_scratchpad is a lightweight utility patch for the [dwl](https://codeberg.org/dwl/dwl) window manager that streamlines your workspace by allowing you to quickly hide and reveal clients on demand.
 By enabling a simple command to add, toggle, or remove windows from a scratchpad list, it helps keep your desktop uncluttered while preserving the state of auxiliary applications for later use.